Simon-Fontaine/spectra-auth/docs/API.md

 const result = await auth.initiatePasswordReset({
   options: {
     input: {
-      email: "john@example.com"
+      email: "john@example.com",
     },
-    ipAddress: "192.168.1.1"
+    ipAddress: "192.168.1.1",
-  }
+  },
 });

-console.log(result.message);
+console.log(result.message); // Should indicate an email was sent (if configured)
 ```

 ---

 ### completePasswordReset

-**Purpose:**
-Completes the password reset process by verifying the reset token and updating the user’s password.
+**Purpose:** Completes the password reset process by verifying the reset token and updating the user's password.
 All active sessions for the user are revoked.

 **Signature:**